jasmirmd/webpack-template/README.md

-# Webpack template with Tailwind and Biome
+# Webpack template
+Basic webpack template (biome + tailwind) for simple projects, made especially for own use